 - Ebates – Ebates is one of my favorite sites to earn extra money.
 Anytime I shop online, I go through the Ebates site and I receive a percent back on what I spent.
 To start earning click the button below and receive a $10 sign up bonus.
 To Read my Ebates review and learn more click here.

 - Surveys – I used to fill out surveys often until I started this blog.
 Now I don’t have time, but I highly recommend Pinecone Research.
-They are a legit company that will pay $3 a survey and they do not have a referral program so I am recommending them because I think they are great.
+They are a legit company that will pay $3 a survey.
+I am recommending them because I think they are great and I have personally used them.
 The surveys take about 15-20 minutes and you can redeem points for cash or gift cards.
 This will not make you rich but it is nice to have the extra cash when you decide to redeem your points.

 - Swagbucks – This is another company that has a point system for filling out surveys, but offers other ways to earn points, such as watching videos and answering a daily poll.
 They also reward you for searching the Internet.
 To sign up, Click here.